Dancer / Choreographer / Educator/"Dancethropologist"

 In addition to continuing her studies with master instructors in the United States, Ms. Sylla has traveled to Guinea, West Africa; Jacmel, Port au Prince and Abricots, Haiti; and San Jose and Limon, Costa Rica for international dance exchanges.
 The experiences she had in these countries and her interactions with the people greatly influence her pedagogy.
 She refers to herself as a “Dancethropologist” to signify her commitment to educating on the cultural context of ethnic dances and not technique alone.
+Ms. Sylla's pedegogical approach is an exploration of "Africanisms" through music and dance and how they traveled through the Diaspora.
 Her commitment to cultural preservation earned her and Nan Nkama Pan-African Drum and Dance Ensemble recognition from the Florida Department of State’s Florida Folklife Program in 2019.
 Ms. Sylla and Nan Nkama are officially documented as folk artists dedicated to historical conservation through the arts.

 I think it is 'sinful' for lack of a better word, not to use what you have been given.
 Our talents do not belong to us, they are for sharing and for inspiring others.
 Our reward is how we feel doing it.”

 Music video for Philadephia DJ and musician, King Britt from the EP Fholston Paradigm featuring apocalyptic themes.